Bibliography

 chevron-rightOCARA methodological guidehashtag

-• a detailed methodology for theanalysis of current climate resilience of a company
+• a detailed methodology for theanalysis of the current climate resilience of a company

-• the main principles for analysing future changes in impact scenarios
+• the main principles for analysing future evolution of impact scenarios

 • the main principles for developing adaptation and resilience plans.

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 Last updated